End-to-End Large Portfolio Optimization for Variance Minimization with Neural Networks through Covariance Cleaning: Training and Evaluation

 In Tab.~\ref{tab:Realistic}, we can observe the performance metrics of the portfolio across different strategies.
 Notably, when considering the realized variance over the five-day OOS window (i.e., the first column of the table), our NN model again achieves the lowest variance, a result that is fully consistent with its calibration objective.
-The NN strategy outperforms the others in terms of Sharpe ratio, Sortino ratio, volatility, and reaches the second-best mean return.
+This risk reduction is corroborated by the quantile-based tail measures reported in the table, as both Value-at-Risk (VaR) and Conditional Value-at-Risk (CVaR) are also improved by the NN.
+Furtheremore, the NN strategy outperforms the others also in terms of Sharpe ratio, Sortino ratio, and reaches the second-best mean return.
 The second-best Sharpe ratio is achieved by the AO estimator.
+The DCC benchmark ranks close behind (Sharpe $0.93$) but remains below both NN and AO.
 All the other methods, including the MLE covariance estimator, have similar performances in terms of Sharpe ratio, Sortino ratio, and volatility.
 The univariate methods, such as ERB and MCW, perform significantly worse than the multivariate methods, with a Sharpe ratio of $0.678$ and $0.483$, respectively.
 In fact, for the ERB strategy, which allocates weights by inverting individual variances in a univariate fashion, the diversification indicator $n_\text{eff}$ reaches 580 out of 1,000, reflecting a relatively uniform allocation.
 As detailed in Sec.~\ref{subsec:dataselec}, stocks with exceptionally low past volatility were excluded, thereby preserving the multivariate nature of the optimization problem.

+Turnover is the main implementation friction in this simulator because rebalancing is executed via end-of-day market orders and all broker-level costs are applied.
+In Tab.~\ref{tab:Realistic}, the NN displays a turnover of $57\%$ per 5-day rebalance, higher than AO ($18\%$) and the shrinkage-based estimators (about $20$--$25\%$), and comparable to DCC ($54\%$).
+Despite this trading intensity, the NN remains top-ranked in realised variance and tail-risk measures, which suggests that the learned allocations are robust enough for the net performance to absorb the additional costs.
+If turnover were still a binding operational constraint (e.g., through tighter margin usage under leverage), it can be mitigated without modifying the network by adding an explicit turnover penalty or weight-change constraint in the external rebalancing step.

 In the top left panel of Fig.~\ref{fig:NLV_n_1000}, we show the NLV of the portfolio as a function of time.
 The NLV is computed as in Eq.~\eqref{eq:NLV_post} and it is shown in log scale.
 From the figure, we can observe that the better performance of the NN in terms of returns is even higher after 2012.
 This is very important since many NN-based approaches tend to outperform only in the far past, typically before the huge surge of artificial intelligence \cite{fischer2018deep}, but we observe the exact opposite.
 In the plot, we just focus on four models, the NN, AO, PM, and MLE, which are the ones that are most different from each other according to the performance metrics in Tab.~\ref{tab:Realistic}.
 In the top right panel of Fig.~\ref{fig:NLV_n_1000}, we show the annualized volatility of the NN and AO portfolios as a function of time over a yearly rolling window.
 The NN portfolio has a systematically lower volatility than AO across almost the entire period, with the only exception of 2020, which is the year of the COVID-19 pandemic.
 In the bottom panel of Fig.~\ref{fig:NLV_n_1000}, we show the Maximum Drawdown (MDD) of the portfolio by year.
 Also, this plot confirms that the NN portfolio has a systematically lower or equal MDD than AO, with only a few exceptions.